joelgombin/markdown-cv/index.md

 ### Articles

 `2018`
-Sébastien Biay, Antoine Courtin, Isabelle Marchsein. *L'OMCI - Ontology of Medieval Christianity in Image - Une encyclopédie par l'image*, Archeologia e Calcolatori», Supplement 10, 2018.
+Sébastien Biay, Antoine Courtin, Isabelle Marchsein. *L'OMCI - Ontology of Medieval Christianity in Image - Une encyclopédie par l'image*, Archeologia e Calcolatori, Supplement 10, 2018.
 A paraître.

 `2017`
-Antoine Courtin, Léa Saint­Raymond, Visualizing the social network for the art auctions in Paris (1852-1914) : How to enrich an initial corpus thanks to linked Open Data Platforms, Artl@s Bulletin 6, n°2, 2017.
+Antoine Courtin, Léa Saint-Raymond, *Visualizing the social network for the art auctions in Paris (1852-1914) : How to enrich an initial corpus thanks to linked Open Data Platforms*, Artl@s Bulletin 6, n°2, 2017.

 `2014`
 Antoine Courtin, Jean-Luc Minel. *Methodological Proposals for Designing Federative Platforms in Cultural Linked Open Data: the example of MoDRef*.
 Linked Data in Libraries: Let's make it happen!, Aug 2014, Paris, France. pp.10-15, 2014.